Congnitive Behavioural Therapy (CBT) and how it could help you

 This page from Psych Central is a great if you want to read in more depth about CBT and how it works.

-It can be very effective for some people but is not a magic bullet and will not work for everyone.
+Cognitive behaviour therapy can be very effective for some people but is not a magic bullet and will not work for everyone.
 It can be very effective in tackling depression and anxiety issues as well.
 CBT has even been shown to help the way some people deal with the consequences of tinnitus.
-CBT can be as effective as medication for depression.
+It can be as effective as medication for depression.

 Doing work outside of the sessions is an essential element of the process.
 To begin with, some of the homework assignments may be to do with identifying situations when certain thoughts, feelings or behaviour occur.
 Later in the process, the focus might be on approaches or techniques that would be better alternatives for past behaviour.